deliprofesor/Health-Status-and-Heart-Attack-Risk-EDA-Regression-and-Hypothesis-Testing-Analysis/README.md

 - **HighRiskLastYear:** Indicator of whether the patient was at high risk in the last year.
 - **CovidPos:** Status of whether the patient tested positive for COVID-19.

-This project focuses on analyzing a comprehensive dataset related to health status and heart attack risk, using Exploratory Data Analysis (EDA), hypothesis testing, and regression techniques.
-The dataset includes medical and demographic features such as BMI, heart attack history, lifestyle factors (e.g., smoking, alcohol consumption), and other health conditions.
-The main goal is to examine relationships between these variables, especially BMI, and heart attack risk, using statistical and machine learning methods.

-## Objectives of the Project

-## Data Cleaning and Preprocessing:

-- **Handling missing data.**
-- **Removing unnecessary columns.**
-- **Converting non-numeric columns to numeric values.**
-- **Ensuring that the data is clean for further analysis.**

-## Exploratory Data Analysis (EDA):

-Using statistical measures like means, medians, and distributions to analyze the data.
-Visualizing the data to understand the trends, patterns, and relationships between features.

-- **Hypothesis Testing:** Testing the relationship between BMI and heart attack incidence using t-tests to check for significant differences between the two groups (those who had a heart attack vs. those who did not).
-- **Regression Modeling:** Predicting heart attack risk based on the various factors such as BMI, age, lifestyle, and health conditions.
+This project focuses on analyzing the relationships between health conditions, lifestyle habits, and demographic factors on heart attack risk.
+By leveraging statistical methods and machine learning techniques, the study explores the impact of variables such as Body Mass Index (BMI), smoking, and alcohol consumption.
+Using a comprehensive dataset, the project aims to identify significant risk factors and provide actionable insights for mitigating heart attack risks.

+- **Analyze the influence of lifestyle and health factors on heart attack risk.**
+- **Evaluate BMI, smoking, and alcohol consumption as predictors of heart disease.**
+- **Utilize statistical analyses and regression models to extract insights and make predictions.**

-## 1. Data Loading and Preprocessing
+## Data Cleaning and Preprocessing

-The first step involves loading the dataset and addressing issues like missing values and irrelevant columns.
-Numerical data is converted into a format suitable for analysis, and categorical data is encoded to allow for regression analysis.
-The data is cleaned and prepared for further exploration.

-## 2. Selecting Variables and Computing Correlation Matrix

-We focus on numerical variables and compute a correlation matrix to understand the relationships between variables.
-Particularly, the relationship between BMI and heart attack history is analyzed.
-The correlation matrix helps in identifying strong and weak relationships among variables, which are essential for building predictive models.
--**Correlation Analysis:** A heatmap is used to visualize the correlation between features, showing how strongly each feature is related to others.
+The dataset was processed to ensure accuracy and usability:

+- **Missing Values:** Continuous variables were imputed using the median to maintain robustness against outliers.
+- **Irrelevant Columns:** Non-contributory fields like individual IDs were removed.
+- **Categorical Data:** Encoded into numeric values for analysis.
+- **Duplicates:** Cleaned to enhance data integrity.

-## 3. Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)

-EDA helps to understand the general distribution of the data and uncover insights.
-The distribution of various features (e.g., BMI, age, heart attack history) is analyzed using histograms and boxplots.
-Measures like mean, median, and mode are used to summarize the data.
-Distribution of heart attack cases and other key metrics are visualized to understand patterns.,
+EDA was conducted to understand the dataset's structure and identify key patterns:

+- **Descriptive Statistics:** Summarized variables using measures like mean, median, and mode.
+- **Visual Analysis:** Histograms, boxplots, and heatmaps were used to assess distributions, detect outliers, and visualize correlations.
+- **Correlation Matrix:** Highlighted relationships between variables, with a focus on BMI and heart attack history.

-## 4. Hypothesis Testing: BMI and Heart Attack Risk
+## Hypothesis Testing

-A hypothesis test is conducted to evaluate whether there is a significant difference between the BMI of people who had a heart attack and those who did not.
-This is done using a t-test, which compares the means of the two groups to see if any significant difference exists.
+Statistical tests were conducted to evaluate the relationship between BMI and heart attack risk:

-- **Null Hypothesis (H₀):** There is no significant difference in BMI between people who had a heart attack and those who did not.
+- **Null Hypothesis (H₀):** No significant difference in BMI between individuals with and without heart attacks.
-- **Alternative Hypothesis (H₁):** There is a significant difference in BMI between the two groups.
+- **Alternative Hypothesis (H₁):** A significant difference exists.
-- **Test:** A two-sample t-test is performed, and the p-value is computed to assess whether the difference is statistically significant.

-## 5. Data Visualization

-Various types of visualizations are used to explore the data.
-Boxplots are used to visualize the distribution of BMI for people who had a heart attack versus those who did not.
-This helps to understand the differences in BMI between the two groups.
-Show the distribution of BMI, heart attack cases, and other relevant features.

-## 6. Regression Modeling
+- **Test:** A two-sample t-test was performed.
+Results confirmed a statistically significant difference (p < 0.05), indicating BMI’s impact on heart attack risk.

+## Machine Learning Models

-Regression models are used to predict the risk of heart attack based on the features available in the dataset:
+Regression models were used to predict heart attack risk based on lifestyle and health factors:

-- **Linear Regression:** A linear regression model is trained to predict heart attack risk based on various factors like BMI, age, and lifestyle choices.
+- **Linear Regression:** Served as a baseline model.
+- **Ridge Regression:** Outperformed other models with low error rates and strong generalization capabilities.
+- **Lasso Regression:** Highlighted important features but underperformed compared to Ridge Regression.
-- **Performance Metrics:** The model’s performance is evaluated using metrics like Mean Squared Error (MSE) and R² Score to measure the accuracy of predictions.
+- **Model Evaluation:** Performance was assessed using Mean Squared Error (MSE) and R² scores.

-## Results Interpretation

-Hypothesis Test Results: If the t-test shows a significant difference in BMI between the two groups (those who had a heart attack vs. those who did not), this could suggest that BMI is an important factor in determining heart attack risk.
-Boxplots and histograms show clear differences in BMI distributions between those who had a heart attack and those who did not.
-Regression Results: The regression model provides predictions on heart attack risk, which can be used to guide health interventions and preventive measures.

-## Conclusion

-This project analyzes health data to predict heart attack risk by examining various health factors such as BMI, smoking status, and other medical conditions.
-By combining hypothesis testing, exploratory data analysis, and regression modeling, we gain valuable insights into how these factors contribute to heart attack risk.
-These findings can help healthcare providers in identifying high-risk individuals and providing targeted interventions.